Rhino & Elephant Conservation:

 Imire’s current strategy is that all their rhino, excepting a core breeding herd, are released into a community-supported, second stage, free-roaming wilderness area within Imire’s boundaries.
 This allows the rhino to become less habituated, without daily interactions and supplement feeding.
 Armed guards remain with the rhino, but at a distance.
 In this way Imire can ensure their rhinos are safe from birth, until such a time when they are able to confidently release rhino back into their wild habitats, in Zimbabwe’s National Parks.

-Imire is world-famous for its five black and three white rhino.
+Imire is world-famous for its seven black and four white rhino.
 In addition, the conservancy is home to three elephants, a herd of Cape buffalo and an elderly male lion, living out his retirement in comfort!
 There is a variety of plains game including eland, kudu, nyala, waterbuck, blesbok, zebra, giraffe, wildebeest and crocodile, plus herds of the rare sable antelope – Zimbabwe’s National Animal.
 Imire is also home to a wide variety of birds, reptiles and snakes.

 Our Rhino & Elephant Family Volunteer Programme gives your family the opportunity to live on a 10,000 acre private conservancy and learn about endangered species and their battle to survive.
-This family project is the sister programme to our popular Rhino & Elephant Conservation Programme, with activities adapted to make it suitable for younger children.
+This family volunteering project is the sister programme to our popular Rhino & Elephant Conservation Programme, with activities adapted to make it suitable for younger children.

 Families with children aged 14 and over will join the main volunteer group, doing the activities listed within that project – click for more details.

-Volunteering at Imire is a unique opportunity to immerse yourself in a new country and culture, and experience first-hand, day-to-day life in Africa.
+Family volunteering at Imire is a unique opportunity to immerse yourself in a new country and culture, and experience first-hand, day-to-day life in Africa.
 In return you will contribute to an important conservation cause.
 The experience will be life-changing for your whole family.

 The conservancy has wonderful guides, experienced at teaching children to appreciate and understand the bush, and help them develop leadership and empathy towards people from different cultures.